nss-evening-cohort-7/chatty-pogonophobia/README.md

 # Chatty Group Project
 Your group will be creating a chat application.
-The features your team will build have already been added to your backlog.
+The features your team will build have already been added to your backlog in the "projects" section of this repo.
 This application should demonstrate your skills in:
 - Modular code
 - Dependency chaining
 - Asynchronous code